maester365/maester/docs/docs/tests/maester/MT.1007.md

 ---
-title: MT.1007
+title: MT.1007 - At least one Conditional Access policy is configured to require MFA for all users
-description: At least one Conditional Access policy is configured to require MFA for all users
+description: Checks if the tenant has at least one conditional access policy requiring multifactor authentication for all users
 slug: /tests/MT.1007
 ---